Skip to main content

 Use the hide() function

-The hide() function will allow you to close the Smart Agent.
+The hide() function will allow you to close Smart Agents.

 From a...Description